Plasma Fibroblast - Skin Tightening

 Any type of skin disorder will make your client experience more irritation and dryness.
-The entire treatment process will be more uncomfortable since skin is likely to be thinner and already inflamed.
-It is best to avoid treating areas with eczema, psoriasis, dermatitis or any other similar skin conditions with a plasma pen.
+The entire treatment process will be more uncomfortable since the skin is likely to be thinner and already inflamed.
+It is best to avoid treating areas with eczema, psoriasis, dermatitis, or any other similar skin conditions with a plasma pen.

 SCARS (HYPERTROPHIC, KELOID):

 Hypertrophic scars are a result of a collagen imbalance at the site of a cut, piercing or other trauma to the skin.
 These raised scars contain excess collagen.
 Keloids are a type of hypertrophic scar that is more severe, growing outside of the original wound site.
 The plasma pen would not be an appropriate therapy in treating these types of scars.

 If you have had shingles, you should wait for a minimum of 6 months after a shingles episode before undergoing this treatment.
 It is not known what triggers a shingles outbreak, so the client should be aware of the potential risks in receiving any treatment on their skin.